-Program Description Core courses are provided for students planning to continue their education at a four-year agriculture college in areas such as:
+Program Description Core courses in agriculture at BSC are provided for students planning to continue their education at a four-year agriculture college in areas such as:

 Agricultural systems management